Avir-AI/EEG_Applications_Hub/README.md

 <details>
   <summary>Memory Function</summary>
+  Memory function is a crucial aspect of human cognition, enabling individuals to store, recall, and utilize information effectively.
+Disorders affecting memory, such as Alzheimer's disease, can severely impact daily functioning and quality of life.
+Recent advancements in electroencephalography (EEG) and artificial intelligence (AI) have opened new avenues for evaluating and enhancing memory performance.
+EEG captures detailed brain activity patterns associated with memory processes, including during learning tasks and sleep.
+By applying machine learning algorithms to EEG data, researchers can classify memory capacity with high precision, differentiate between strong and weak memory states, and identify specific neural markers of cognitive decline.
+Additionally, integrating EEG with AI technologies facilitates real-time monitoring and adaptive interventions, offering promising strategies for early diagnosis and management of memory-related disorders.
+As AI models, such as support vector machines, become more sophisticated, they enhance our ability to analyze complex EEG data, leading to improved diagnostic tools and personalized treatments for memory impairments.

   **Useful Resources:**
   <li><a href="https://www.taylorfrancis.com/chapters/edit/10.1201/9781003145004-11/performance-evaluation-machine-learning-classifiers-memory-assessment-using-eeg-signal-shipra-swati-mukesh-kumar"> Performance Evaluation of Machine Learning Classifiers for Memory Assessment Using EEG Signal </a></li>